FNALLPC/statistics-das/README.md

-# CMS Statistics Data Analsyis School (DAS) Short Exercise
+# CMS Data Analysis School (DAS) - Statistics Short Exercise

 ## Introduction

-This is a set of tutorials for the CMS Statistics Data Analysis School (DAS) Short Exercise.
+This is a set of tutorials for the CMS Data Analysis School (DAS) Statistics Short Exercise.

 ## Main notebooks in this tutorial